 Directories are built to grow and therefore are scalable, expanding with new listings and information as needed.
 It should be able to be done inhouse by admin staff rather than outsourced to expensive web developers who charge by the hour to do minor updates.

 A good SEO strategy will strengthen your directory, keeping up to date with keyword research and ranking high with search engines.
 This will increase traffic to the directory thus contributing to the connectivity of your community.

-A centralised calendar of events can be incorporated into the directory so members can enter events, course dates, council meetings and announcements, and the public can stay informed of happenings and increasing participation rates.
+A centralised calendar of events can be incorporated into the directory so members can enter events, course dates, council meetings and announcements, and the public can stay informed of happenings with increased participation rates.

 Here’s a few of our favourite directories (click on the image to follow through to the directory):

 We Push Buttons have had the opportunity to build a wonderful community directory, Connect Mount Alexander.
 Mount Alexander Shire council approached us to build theirs.
 The Shire wanted a directory that was a convenient place for its residents to connect with local services and resources.
 They wanted this directory to be a central knowledge hub that empowers residents to make connections and improve the livability of the region.